 - TO DO TODAY (digital)

-The Cour Gribeauval is the centre of the new campus and connects the communal spaces: the library, incubator and cafeteria.
-It’s a dynamic space that people cross a thousand times a day.
-It’s a meeting place and, with the Pavilion, it’s an exceptional setting for holding events.
-The Pavilion’s sobriety of form, purity of lines, high floors and transparency give it an innovative feel.
-Home to the cafeteria and the Maison de Sciences Po, it offers multiple possibilities for discussion, eating or work.
+The Cour Gribeauval is the centre of the new campus and connects the communal spaces: the library, incubator, Innovation Pavilion, and cafeteria.
+It’s a dynamic space that people cross a thousand times a day and an exceptional setting for holding events.

-The acquisition and renovation of 1, Saint-Thomas will cost nearly €200 million :
+The acquisition and renovation of 1, Saint-Thomas cost nearly €200 million :

 - €100 million for the purchase of the site